playgameservices/cpp-android-basic-samples/samples-android/ButtonClicker/README.md

 First of all, take a look at our [troubleshooting guide](https://developers.google.com/games/services/android/troubleshooting).
 Most setup issues can be solved by following this guide.

-If your question is not answered by the troubleshooting guide, we encourage you to post your question to [stackoverflow.com](stackoverflow.com).
+If your question is not answered by the troubleshooting guide, we encourage you to post your question to [stackoverflow.com](stackoverflow.com) with tag "google-play-games".
 Our team answers questions there reguarly.